-The French armoire inset is only one trick of the trade used in this soft palette design.
+The French gray hutch in a wall of new cabinets is one trick of the trade used in this soft palette kitchen.

-This charming gray-blue hutch is also vintage.
-Lyman inset the 19th-century French bibliothèque into the wall of cabinets painted C2′s Architectural White.
-Here’s a helpful hint from Lyman – the armoire was only a foot deep, so the cabinetmaker refashioned the piece by cutting off the back and adding another two feet to its depth.
+The lighting beautifully complements the charming gray hutch, also antique.
+Lyman inset the 19th-century French bibliothèque into the wall of modern cabinets painted C2’s Architectural White.
+Here’s a helpful hint from Lyman — the old armoire was only a foot deep so the cabinetmaker refashioned the piece by cutting off the back and adding another two feet to its depth.
 Now the armoire is large enough to display large serving pieces on the upper shelves and store cooking pots below.
 Chicken wire doors have aged to an ideal charcoal gray.
-The dark painted interior finish hides any evidence of the addition, and is the perfect backdrop to show off the white dishes.
+The dark painted interior finish hides any evidence of the addition, and is the perfect backdrop to showcase white dishes.

 The perimeter counters are wrapped with Calacatta marble.
 With so many cabinets, the thought to use smaller scale Gilmore hardware from Restoration Hardware keeps them from getting too busy.
 Underneath it all is ebonized oak flooring with a waxed look finish.
 A peaceful color palette and a little imagination makes this a distinctive kitchen in the sea of trendy white.